great-expectations/great_expectations/docs/reference/checkpoints_and_actions.md

 and does something with it (e.g., save Validation Results to disk, or send a Slack notification).
 Classes that implement this API can be configured to be added to the list of actions used by a particular Checkpoint.

-Classes that implement Actions can be found in the :py:mod:`great_expectations.checkpoint.actions` module.
+Classes that implement Actions can be found in the `great_expectations.checkpoint.actions` module.

 ## Checkpoint configuration